How to Start Eating a Plant-Based Diet

 A multivitamin may be a good idea, but at the very least, people on a totally plant-based diet should be taking a vitamin B12 and omega 3 fat supplement.4 There are a number of resources online to help with plant-based nutrition, and finding a local registered dietitian with this expertise can be very helpful.

 Shifting to a plant-based diet doesn’t have to be overwhelming or even difficult.
 Like any dietary change, it’s important to be clear about what’s behind your motivations to change, how to make adjustments that are realistic for you, and how to adequately meet your nutrient needs.
-Keep the above tips in mind to help make your plant-based shift easy.
+Keep the above tips for a plant-based diet in mind to help make your shift easy.

 - Hever J. Plant-Based Diets: A Physician's Guide.
 Perm J. 2016;20(3):15–082. doi:10.7812/TPP/15-082